grafana/k6-learn/Modules/Recording a k6 script.md

 - You aren't sure what the underlying HTTP requests are, or the API isn't well-documented.

 In this section, you'll learn how to record a k6 script.

 ## Creating a k6 Cloud account

-Did you know that you can use k6 Cloud's script recording features for free?
+Did you know that you can use k6 Cloud's script-recording features for free?

-Recording a k6 script requires a k6 Cloud account, but it doesn't have to be a paid one, and you don't need to enter credit card details.
+Though recording a k6 script requires a k6 Cloud account, it doesn't require a paid subscription, and you don't need to enter credit card details.
 To get started, [sign up for an account](https://app.k6.io/).
 Make sure you're signed in before you proceed.

 Next, download and install the k6 browser recording extension for your browser-- [Chrome](https://chrome.google.com/webstore/detail/k6-browser-recorder/phjdhndljphphehjpgbmpocddnnmdbda?hl=en) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/k6-browser-recorder/) are supported.
 When you see the k6 icon on your extension bar, you're ready to start recording.